sarcasticadmin/talks/scion-port-apps/abstract2.md

 in a distributed system that traverses a wide area network like the public internet where traffic disruptions and recovery arent self determinate.

-NATS provides a system that's easier than most other distributed systems.
+Neural Autonomic Transport System (NATS) is an established, distributed messaging system that's operates in a wide range of use cases.
+What improvements are possible to the underlying network that this distributed system relies upon?

-When message traffic inevitably traverses a wide area network like the public internet and BGP, y more variability is injected into message delivery.
+The SCiON (Scalability, Control, and Isolation On Next-Generation Networks) Internet Architecture aims to offer secure, highly available, and efficient point-to-point packet delivery via a path-aware network (PAN).
+What was required to port NATS to use SCiON natively?

-What if there was a way to improve upon the underlying network connectivity that a distributed system relies upon?
-The SCiON (Scalability, Control, and Isolation On Next-Generation Networks) Internet Architecture aims to offer secure, highly available, and efficient point-to-point packet delivery via a path-aware network.
-What's required to port over an existing distributed system technology to use such a network?
-Port NATS to run on top of SCiON, what were the realized benefits in practice?
-Was NATS more available and robust than it would have been in a traditional wide area network?
+What were the results in practice over a traditional wide area network and BGP?

 ## Short Abstract